ORCHARD PROJECT APPLICATION FREQUENTLY ASKED QUESTIONS:

 We have already hosted artists from companies as diverse as Tectonic, Elevator Repair Service, Radiohole, Pig Iron, the Royal Court, The National Theatre Studio (UK), Belarus Free Theater, The Rude Mechs, A.R.T., the TEAM, and The Civilians, so you can expect a very diverse group.

-- WHY IS THERE A $25 APPLICATION FEE?
+- WHY IS THERE AN APPLICATION FEE?

 In years past, our selection process was only by nomination.
 However, even with the nomination process, the excitement around the Orchard Project has led to a huge amount of interest, and the process has often taken longer than we had hoped.
 Everyone who works on the Orchard Project are working artists themselves, and the OP only gets their full attention in the lead-up to the season.
 If you have problems with the fee, please email us directly with the reason and we can hopefully accomodate.
 Application fees will be used to process applications quickly and ensure their timely turnaround, and any income from fees not spent during the application process is used as scholarship assistance for our core company of apprentices.